ROCm/ROCmValidationSuite/docs/conceptual/PBQT-module.rst

    all transfer tests to finish at lest once or “(pending)” and “(\*)” will be displayed (see below).
 Number of transfers depends on number of peer NUMA nodes in your system.
-In parallel mode, it should be roughly 1.5 times the duration of single longest individual test.
+In parallel mode, it should be roughly 1.5 times the duration of a single longest individual test.
--  **duration**, regardless of mode should be at least, 4 \* log_interval.
+-  **duration**, regardless of mode, should be at least 4 \* log_interval.

-You may obtain indication of how long single transfer between two NUMA nodes take by running test with “-d 4” switch and observing DEBUG messages for transfer start/finish.
+You may obtain an indication of how long a single transfer between two NUMA nodes takes by running a test with “-d 4” switch and observing DEBUG messages for transfer start/finish.
 An output may look like this:

 ::